1974 British Lions tour to South Africa: Fourth Test

 After winning the first three test matches, the Lions drew the final test in controversial circumstances.
 In the dying minutes, Irish flanker Fergus Slattery broke through the South African line and appeared to successfully ground the ball, only for the (South African) referee to adjudge it held up; the Lions couldn't believe it, and Slattery himself later stated to the British newspapers that even the South African players thought that he had scored a legitimate try.
 Moreover, the referee blew the final whistle four minutes early with the Lions still just two metres from the South African try line, thus preserving their unbeaten record, but denying them a tour whitewash.
 When asked about the decision afterward, the referee was said to have replied: "Look boys, I have to live here".
-JPR Williams later recalled that he struggled to understand the elation that South Africans felt in drawing the match.
+J. P. R. Williams later recalled that he struggled to understand the elation that South Africans felt in drawing the match.